apache/amoro-site/arctic-docs/content/user-guides/using-tables.md

 more information on modifying tables, please refer to the syntax guide [Spark DDL](../spark/spark-ddl.md#alter-table).

 ## Upgrade a Hive table
-Arctic supports Mixed-Hive format  [Mixed-Hive format](../concepts/table-formats.md#mixed-hive-format), which combines the capabilities of Hive formats to directly implement new table formats on top of Hive.
+Amoro supports Mixed-Hive format  [Mixed-Hive format](../concepts/table-formats.md#mixed-hive-format), which combines the capabilities of Hive formats to directly implement new table formats on top of Hive.
 For the features that Mixed-Hive tables have after upgrading, please refer to Mixed-Hive  [Mixed-Hive](../concepts/table-formats.md#mixed-hive-format) in the Table Formats concept.

 After logging into the AMS dashboard, select a table under a certain Hive Catalog from the `Tables` menu to perform the upgrade operation.